Lightbulb Vitamin C Serum – Ghost Democracy

 Democracy (from Ancient Greek: δημοκρατία, romanized: dēmokratía, dēmos 'people' and kratos 'rule') is a system of government in which state power is vested in the people or the general population of a state.
 Under a minimalist definition of democracy, rulers are elected through competitive elections while more expansive definitions link democracy to guarantees of civil liberties and human rights in addition to competitive elections.

 In a direct democracy, the people have the direct authority to deliberate and decide legislation.
 In a representative democracy, the people choose governing officials through elections to do so.
-Who is considered part of "the people" and how authority is shared among or delegated by the people has changed over time and at different rates in different countries.
+The definition of "the people" and the ways authority is shared among them or delegated by them have changed over time and at varying rates in different countries.
 Features of democracy oftentimes include freedom of assembly, association, personal property, freedom of religion and speech, citizenship, consent of the governed, voting rights, freedom from unwarranted governmental deprivation of the right to life and liberty, and minority rights.

 The notion of democracy has evolved considerably over time.
 Throughout history, one can find evidence of direct democracy, in which communities make decisions through popular assembly.
 Today, the dominant form of democracy is representative democracy, where citizens elect government officials to govern on their behalf such as in a parliamentary or presidential democracy.
 Most democracies apply in most cases majority rule, but in some cases plurality rule, supermajority rule or consensus rule are applied.
 They serve the crucial purpose of inclusiveness and broader legitimacy on sensitive issues—counterbalancing majoritarianism—and therefore mostly take precedence on a constitutional level.
 In the common variant of liberal democracy, the powers of the majority are exercised within the framework of a representative democracy, but a constitution and supreme court limit the majority and protect the minority—usually through securing the enjoyment by all of certain individual rights, such as freedom of speech or freedom of association.